BC Vision zero

 Reporting Requirements

-Grant recipients will be required to complete a midpoint check-in in September 2025, submit a final project evaluation report in April 2026, and applicable photos and communication materials to be uploaded on Vision Zero BC.
+Grant recipients are required to complete a midpoint check-in in September 2026, submit a final project evaluation report in April 2027.
+Applicable photos and project updates may be shared on Vision Zero BC.

 Application Process